How to choose the Colombian cities you want to visit?

 Downtown Santa Marta has undergone a positive transformation in the last two decades.
 Depressed areas turned into streets full of life with a varied gastronomic offer.
 There are some interesting bars, with live music and dance floors.

-Santa Marta is next to the Caribbean sea, so its breezes keep temperatures between 24 and 31 degrees Celsius throughout the year.
+Santa Marta is next to the Caribbean Sea, so its breezes keep temperatures between 24 and 31 degrees Celsius throughout the year.
 The rainy season goes from August to November.

-What to do in Santa Marta
+What to do in this Colombia city

 From this city, you can plan your trip to Sierra Nevada, Tayrona Park, or Ciudad Perdida.
 In the streets of Santa Marta, it’s common to see indigenous people of the Kogi, Arhuaco, Kankuamo, and Wiwa tribes.